-Long miles are put on commuter cars, making drivers want a car that is both fuel-efficient and fun to drive.
-While big SUVs might be enticing for getting away to the backcountry, a commuter car is best when compact with plenty of comfortable features.
+Long miles are often put on commuter cars, making drivers want a vehicle that is both fuel-efficient and fun to drive.
+While big SUVs might be enticing for a weekend trip to the mountains, a commuter car is best when it’s compact and packed with plenty of comfort and tech features.

 While Honda dominates our picks for the best overall commuter cars, we also suggest some sporty and luxury options to make sure there’s a choice for everyone.
 Check out our favorite commuter car if you have a little extra money to spend below.